bqc2212/calculator/README.md

 ## Calculator
-A emulated calculator by Java (Project by Netbeans IDE)
+An emulated calculator by Java (Project by Netbeans IDE)

 Using *ScriptEngine* for calculating result